 Academic advising is key to a successful undergraduate experience.
 Stanford offers a wealth of intellectual opportunities, both in and outside the classroom.
-The Office of Undergraduate Advising and Research (UAR) helps you take full advantage of all that is available as you create your own unique path through your undergraduate career.
+The Office of Academic Advising helps you take full advantage of all that is available as you create your own unique path through your undergraduate career.

 No one path is right or recommended.
 An advisor’s role is to challenge you to stretch your mind and question your assumptions.
 They help provide a compass for you, not a roadmap, and encourage you to take intellectual risks.
 They can also help you create relationships with faculty and staff mentors who can support you as you pursue opportunities.

 It is in your best interest to seek advising early and often from many different sources.
 Even the most common academic concern can relate to your deepest aspirations.
-This is why the relationships you form with multiple mentors- Pre-Major Advisors, Academic Directors, and other UAR advisors in the Athletic Academic Resources Center (AARC) and Sweet Hall - are an essential element of your undergraduate experience.
+This is why the relationships you form with multiple mentors - Stanford Newcomer Guide, Academic Advising Directors, and Academic Advisors for Student-Athletes in the Athletic Academic Resources Center (AARC) - are an essential element of your undergraduate experience.